 Potato Chip Cookies

-Hope everyone had a great thanksgiving.
+Hope everyone had a great Thanksgiving.
 Over here I am still enjoying the leftover pumpkin pie.

-Growing up my mom would start baking cookies immediately after Thanksgiving and by Christmas we would have dozens and dozens of cookies.
-This year I decided that here at Sam’s Dish we are going to call the the weeks between Thanksgiving and Christmas, Sam’s Christmas Treats!
-Starting today and each Monday until Christmas, I will be sharing a new recipe with you for treats that would be perfect on your Christmas cookie tray.
+Growing up my mom would start baking cookies immediately after Thanksgiving and by Christmas, we would have dozens and dozens of cookies.
+This year I decided that here at Sam’s Dish we are going to call the weeks between Thanksgiving and Christmas, Sam’s Christmas Treats!
+Starting today and each Monday until Christmas, I will be sharing a new recipe with you for treats that would be perfect for your Christmas cookie tray.
 Some of them will be family favorites that I grew up enjoying and others will be new recipes that I’ve tried and loved.
 Make sure you have lots of butter on hand and join me for Sam’s Christmas Treats!

 Today I’m sharing with you one of my childhood favorites.
 These Potato Chip Cookies are made with actual crushed potato chips.
 It starts with creaming butter and sugar.
 Adding, some vanilla, crushed potato chips, and flour.
 Make sure you use unsalted butter for these cookies because the potato chips are salty.
 Then to set these cookies over the top, you dust them with powdered sugar once they are cooled.
 And if you like to live dangerously, give them a second dusting of powdered sugar.